klust/LUMI-EasyBuild-user/easybuild/easyconfigs/d/DocBook-XSL/README.md

     **This implies that the main system catalog is no longer used.
 Any update to it will not be reflected in this module unless the module is reinstalled!**

+### Strategy on LUMI as long as there is no /etc/xml to integrate with

+  * All files from the tar-file are installed in the install directory.

+  * The ``install.sh`` script does not make sense in our case.

+  * The ``rewritePrefix`` fields in ``catalog.xml`` are rewritten to point to the correct directory.